Beatrice Hatch

 Beatrice Sheward Hatch (24 September 1866 – 20 December 1947) was an English muse of Charles Lutwidge Dodgson, better known as Lewis Carroll.
-She was one of a select few children that Dodgson photographed nude, therefore making Hatch the subject of much contemporary study and speculation.
+She was one of a select few children that Dodgson photographed naked, therefore making Hatch the subject of much contemporary study and speculation.
 Photographs of Hatch still inspire artistic work in contemporary times.

 Early life

 Beatrice Sheward Hatch was born in 1866 to Edwin Hatch and Evelyn Hatch.
 Edwin Hatch was a theologian; author; a vice-principal of St. Mary Hall, Oxford; and later a university reader in Ecclesiastical history.
 Beatrice had two younger sisters, being Ethel and Evelyn, the latter presumably being named after her mother.
 She also had a brother named Arthur Herbert Hatch (b.
 1864), who was House Prefect at his school, Malvern College.
 The Hatch family moved in "stimulating circles", including friendships with Edward Burne-Jones, Algernon Charles Swinburne and William Morris.

 The family lived in a Gothic-style house built in 1867 on Banbury Road in Norham Gardens, North Oxford, England.
 The house was described as having "arched windows, a tower, and a turret complete with a statue niche towards the top."
 Neighborhood friends included Julia and Ethel Huxley, daughters of Thomas Henry Huxley and the aunts of Aldous Huxley.
 Other acquaintances in the neighbourhood who visited the Hatch family included Bonamy Price, Mark Pattison, and Benjamin Jowett.

 Beatrice attended Oxford High School, Oxford, a day school for girls in Oxfordshire.
 While there, she acted in plays, as well as arranged texts for dramatic presentations.